brevzin/cpp_proposals/2806_do_expr/do-expr.md

 What is the lifetime of the local variable `result`?
 There are three possible choices to this question:

 1. It is destroyed at the next `}`.
 This is the most consistent choice with everything else in the language.
 2. It is destroyed at the end of the statement in which it is appears (i.e. at the end of the full initialization of `u`).
+In other words, at the end of the *full-expression* (the _real_ full-expression, not the nested *full-expression*s inside of the `do` expression).
 3. It behaves as if it has local scope of the surrounding scope and is destroyed at the end of that outer scope, which in this case would be the end of `h()`.

 The consequence of (1) is that `result` is destroyed before we enter the call to `g`.
 This means that if the `do` expression returned a reference (i.e. `$TYPE$` was `T&&`), that reference would immediately dangle.
 We would have to yield a `T`.
 This loses us some efficiency, since ideally both the `do` expression and `g` could just take a `T` - but now we have to incur a move.